Paul Robbins is the content and innovation manager for Croner-i Tax.

 Meg also prepares case reports for tribunal and court decisions, eCPD modules and tax workflow modules for her commentary areas.

-Meg has worked in tax for over 20 years, including working for KPMG and smaller accountancy firms.
+Meg has worked in tax for 25 years, including working for KPMG and smaller accountancy firms.

 Allan Cinnamon has specialised in international tax planning for more than 35 years in a long career with BDO as head of the firm’s international tax function and chairman of its International Tax Committee.

 A well- known international tax expert, he now teaches and speaks on a wide range of international tax subjects, principally on cross border planning and tax treaties.
 Formerly a visiting teacher at Queen Mary, University of London and The Institute of Advanced Legal Studies, he is currently a member of The Tax Faculty’s Large Business and International Tax Committee.

 Publications include the CCH Worldwide Tax Guide and Allan has also written many articles on international tax planning including a regular series on tax treaties for Croner-i.